 5. Read Those Orders Back

 Here’s a hard number on how to make more tips as a server: 68%.
 That’s how much higher tips were when servers repeated orders back to their customers after taking them, according to a series of psychological experiments meant to study tipping behavior.

-It’s not only a simple tactic that’s been proven to increase your tips, but it’s also a way to make sure you’re not making any mistakes or misunderstanding anything.
-That way, you can stop tip-destroying errors before they happen and drive those tips even higher.
+It’s not only a simple tactic that’s proven to increase tips, but it’s also a way to make sure you’re not making any mistakes or misunderstanding anything.
+This allows you to stop tip-destroying errors before they happen and drive those tips even higher.